Droogans/unmaintainable-code/README.md

 ## The Shoemaker Has No Shoes

 Imagine having an accountant as a client who insisted on maintaining his general ledgers using a word processor.
-You would do you best to persuade him that his data should be structured.
+You would do your best to persuade him that his data should be structured.
 He needs validation with cross field checks.
 You would persuade him he could do so much more with that data when stored in a database, including controlled simultaneous update.

 Imagine taking on a software developer as a client.
 He insists on maintaining all his data (source code) with a text editor.
 He is not yet even exploiting the word processor's colour, type size or fonts.